-355 Joy to the World.
+Joy to the world.

-Joy to the world, the Lord is come, Let earth receive her King; Let every heart prepare Him room, And heaven and nature sing.

-- 2 Joy to the earth, the Saviour reigns, Let men their songs employ; [plains While fields and floods, rocks, hills and Repeat the sounding joy.
+1 Joy to the world, the Lord is come, Let earth receive her King; Let every heart prepare him room, And heaven and nature sing.
+2 Joy to the earth, the Saviour reigns, Let men their songs employ; While fields and floods, rocks, hills, and plains

+Repeat the sounding joy.

-- 3 No more let sins and sorrows grow, Nor thorns infest the ground; He comes to make His blessings flow, Far as the curse is found.
+3 No more let sins and sorrows grow,

+Nor thorns infest the ground;

+He comes to make his blessings flow

+Far as the curse is found.

-- 4 He rules the world with truth and grace,
+4 He rules the world with truth and grace,

 And makes the nations prove

-The glories of His righteousness.
+The glories of his righteousness,

-And wonders of His love.
+And wonders of his love.

-356 Advent of Christ.
-Tune, Manoah.
+Advent of Christ.

-1 Hark! the glad sound, the Saviour comes, The Saviour promised long; Let every heart prepare a throne, And every voice a song.
+1 HARK! the glad sound, the Saviour comes, The Saviour promised long; Let every heart prepare a throne, And every voice a song.

-2 On Him the Spirit, largely poured, Exerts His sacred fire;

-Wisdom, and might, and zeal, and love His holy breast inspire.
+2 On him the Spirit, largely poured, Exerts his sacred fire; Wisdom, and might, and zeal, and love His holy breast inspire.

-3 He comes the prisoners to release, In Satan's bondage held,
+3 He comes the prisoners to release, In Satan's bondage held, The gates of brass before him burst

-The gates of brass before Him burst, The iron fetters yield.
+The iron fetters yield.

-3 He comes from thickest films of vice, To clear the inward sight;
+4 He comes, from thickest films of vice

+To clear the inward sight;

-And on the eyes obscured by sin, To pour celestial light.
+And on the eyes obscured by sin,

+To pour celestial light.

-5 He comes the broken heart to bind, The bleeding soul to cure;
+5 He comes the broken heart to bind,

+The bleeding soul to cure;

-And with the treasures of his grace, To enrich the humble poor.
+And with the treasures of his grace

+To enrich the humble poor.

-6 Our glad hosannas, Prince of Peace, Thy welcome shall proclaim,
+6 Our glad hosannas, Prince of Peace, Thy welcome shall proclaim, And heaven's eternal arches ring

-And heaven's eternal arches ring With Thy beloved name.
+With thy beloved name.